quack79/sender_policy_flattener/README.md

 sender policy flattener
 =======================
-We had a problem in our organisation that caused our SPF records to become invalid:

-When customers computers were querying our SPF records, there were more than 10 lookups required after following all of the ``include:`` remarks.
+To fix the more than 10 DNS lookups problem.

 Solution?
-Query them ourselves, and create a much more condense list of SPF records.
+Follow the SPF records, query them, and create a condensed list of IP addresses.

 #### But wait...
 What if the downstream records change?